jklue/shopifyRedirect/README.md

 		document.getElementById("urlRedirect").value=getQueryVariable("url");
 	});

 You can see that the block of code above calls the function, "getQueryVariable" and passes the string, "url", which identifies the key for the key-value pair we are looking for in the url.
-The function [getQueryVariable](http://css-tricks.com/snippets/javascript/get-url-variables/) was written by Chris Coyier and is from [CSS-tricks.com](http://css-tricks.com):
+The function [getQueryVariable](http://css-tricks.com/snippets/javascript/get-url-variables/) was written by Chris Coyier and is from [CSS-tricks.com](http://css-tricks.com).
+In our case, it takes the passed string 'url' and determines everything that is on the right side of the '=', giving us the url that points to which product we came from.

 	/* Get parameters from url for redirect back to where user came from */ /* From http://css-tricks.com/snippets/javascript/get-url-variables/ */